 You should consider a couple of things when choosing houseplants for kids to grow.
 Opt for plants that are easy to grow, look interesting, and are tolerant of environmental conditions such as, ahem, lack of water.
 Succulents and cacti are good choices.
-Remember, you are the adult, so be sure the plant you choose is age appropriate; no pairing toddlers with cactus, that’s just an accident waiting to happen.
+Remember, you are the adult, so be sure the plant you choose is age-appropriate; no pairing toddlers with cacti, that’s just an accident waiting to happen.

 Growing your own bonsai from a pip or stone saved from fruit is a fascinating adventure.
 Start a plant from fruit seeds eaten at lunch or grow a pineapple tree from the top of a pineapple.
 Always a crowd pleaser!

 Have your kids force the bulb of a hyacinth, daffodil, or tulip.
 Let them choose their own container, any narrow opening glass jar.
 Suspend the bulb over the opening and fill the jar with water to a ¼ inch (0.5 cm.) below the bulb.
 Soon, roots will begin to develop in the water, then foliage, followed by flowering.

 The idea of kids growing plants indoors should be fun and creative, not just educational.
 Children can take cuttings from other houseplants or germinate seeds from outdoor plants.
 Or purchased seeds or transplanted houseplants can be placed in some good quality compost for houseplants.
 Once the plant begins to sprout or root, you can explain the different parts of the plant or have them draw the plant in stages of its growth.

 Discuss plant care and the necessity for water and food just as their little tummies require.
 Experiment with different plants and have the kids keep a diary.
 Talk about the way plants benefit us and improve our lives.
 Let your child grow a plant as a gift for someone else.